 Introducing the late Colorado capo Vincenzo "Black Jim" Colletti, who made history as one of the nation's top mob bosses attending the infamous and ill-fated Apalachin meeting on Nov.
 14, 1957, which confirmed the existence of a nationwide Mafia conspiracy - "The Commission."

-Though one of La Cosa Nostra's more modest spheres of influence, Colorado generated cash through gambling and loansharking - as well as bootleg liquor during the Prohibition social experiment.
+Though one of La Cosa Nostra's more modest spheres of influence, Colorado generated cash through gambling and loansharking - as well as bootleg liquor during Prohibition.

-In 1957, top U.S. leadership called the national gathering at the home of mobster Joseph "Joe the Barber" Barbara in Apalachin, New York, to discuss divvying up illicit operations once controlled slain New York mob boss and "Murder Inc." chieftain Albert Anastasia as well as other lucrative matters, i.e. gambling, loan sharking and narcotics.
+Top U.S. leadership called the 1957 national gathering at the home of mobster Joseph "Joe the Barber" Barbara in Apalachin, New York, to discuss divvying up illicit operations once controlled slain New York mob boss and "Murder Inc." chieftain Albert Anastasia as well as other matters.

-The Rocky Mountain News said at the time: "It is understood, however, that Colletti has been given a position of importance in national syndicate racket operations."
+The Rocky Mountain News said at the time: "It is understood ...
+Colletti has been given a position of importance in national syndicate racket operations."

-Charlie Blanda and Tom “Whiskers” Incerto were sent to Leavenworth federal prison in 1952 for tax crime.
+Colletii moved into the capo slot after top wise guys Charlie Blanda and Tom “Whiskers” Incerto were sent to Leavenworth federal prison in 1952 for tax crime.
+He was succeeded briefly by Joseph "Scotty" Spinuzzi, who died in 1975.

 Tiny Apalachin was considered safe as it is located 189 miles northwest of New York City.
 However, suspicious local police raided the session after observing rows of luxury cars sporting out of state license plates in the rural community.